Skip to contents

 Note:

-If your RSID column is in the format CHR:BP:A1:A2, you can still pass it as an RSID column.
+If your RSID column is in the format CHR:BP:A1:A2, you can still pass it as an RSID column. tidyGWAS automatically detects and splits apart the values.

 Inputting sample size columns

-Often, the sample size column is missing from the summary statistics, and you provide it manually. tidyGWAS has three arguments that can be used to manually set the sample size, if it’s missing from the original file:
+Often, the sample size column is missing from the summary statistics, and you provide it manually. tidyGWAS has three arguments that can be used to manually set the sample size if it’s missing from the original file:

 • CaseN